fpoirotte/cryptal/docs/src/Installation.rst

 Cryptal relies on `Composer <https://getcomposer.org/>`_ for its installation.
-It also uses `plugins <https://packagist.org/providers/fpoirotte/cryptal-implementation>`_ to provide implementations for the various algorithms
+It also uses `plugins <https://packagist.org/providers/fpoirotte/cryptal-implementation>`_ to provide implementations for the various algorithms.

+Cryptal can be installed by itself using the following command:

+..  sourcecode:: bash

+    $ php composer.php require fpoirotte/cryptal

+However, the core package only provides a few algorithms using mostly PHP code.
+Therefore, you will usually want to install additional plugins to get access to more algorithms.

 Which plugin to install depends on the algorithms you need to use and whether you're willing to sacrifice a bit of speed and security to get additionnal